Kalmunai massacre: Civilian massacre

 After the LTTE massacred the police officers on 11 June 1990, the town of Kalmunai was allegedly subjected to intense shelling by the Army.
 As a result, the LTTE withdrew from the town.
 Subsequently, once the Army had occupied the town, the massacre of civilians began on 20 June 1990.
 One account claimed that Sri Lankan Army personnel took position at Kalmunai Rest House junction where Tamil civilians were allegedly kidnapped.
 The abducted were then allegedly burned behind the shops of Muslim businessmen.
 While the exact death toll is disputed, a member of Sri Lanka's parliament alleged that more than 160 people were killed.
 However, the UTHR said that the number of people who died or disappeared was in excess 1,000 and alleged that over 250 were killed.
 It further alleged that this massacre was the "largest bout of slaughter a single town in the island had witnessed in such a short time".

 Later attacks

 On 27 June 1990, 75 people were allegedly rounded by the Sri Lankan Army and later burned and a further 27 headless bodies washed ashore Kalmunai beach.
 In all, the UTHR allege that 7,000 people were killed in June.
+On 10 July 1990, the Muslim Home Guards killed a further 31 people.